Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 ## Feature Flag Service

+Let's create a service to simplify access to feature flag values throughout the application.
-In a service we can inject the remotely loaded feature flags and provide a function to check their status.
+This service will inject the remotely loaded feature flags and provide a method to check their status.
-This service will be used throughout our setup.
+We will use this service throughout the setup to manage feature flags more easily.

 ```js
 @Injectable({ providedIn: 'root' })